The Leaders

 Founder

-Auzubillah Minashaitan Nirajeem Bismillahir Rahmanir Raheem Alhamdulillahi Rabbil Alamin
+Auzubillah Minashaitan Nirajeem Bismillahir Rahmanir Raheem Alhamdulillahi

 As Salaam Alaikum Wa Rahmatullah Wa barakah

-Rumored to have been born under the shadow of conflict in the lush, untamed archipelago of Sulu, Philippines, the founder of The Mockingbird Movement is a figure shrouded in mystery and resilience.
+Rumored to have been born under the shadow of conflict unto a Somalian and Indonesian, in the lush, untamed archipelago of Sulu, Philippines, the founder of The Mockingbird Movement is a figure shrouded in mystery and resilience.
 Their story begins with a miracle—a survivor of an abortion, a life that defied the odds from its very first breath.
 This early brush with mortality is said to have forged an unyielding spirit, one that would later become the driving force behind a movement dedicated to freedom, justice, and the unrelenting pursuit of truth.

 Little is known about the founder’s early years, as they have chosen to remain anonymous, their identity protected by the very ideals they fight for.
 Reportedly raised in the heart of Sulu, a region marked by its rich history and turbulent struggles, they were shaped by the stories of resistance and resilience that surrounded them.
 From a young age, they were said to have been deeply affected by the injustices faced by their community, sparking a fire within them that would one day ignite a global movement.